 “My life’s mission is to help people in need.
 Not only physically and psychologically, but also holistically and spiritually.
-All of what I have done is due to the inspiration of my parents and teachers,” says Sanjay.
+What I have done is due to the inspiration of my parents and spiritual teachers,” says Sanjay.

 At age 20, seeking enlightenment, he left behind his comfortable life in London UK, to help the poor and live at a monastery (ashram) in the wilderness of India.

-There he lived the ancient practice of rigorous austerity and self-denial prescribed for advanced yoga and meditation.
+He actually lived the ancient practice of austerity and self-denial prescribed for advanced yoga and meditation.

 He fasted for four days at a stretch, even without water.
 Additionally, he fasted 8 days a month.
 He slept on the cold floor, awoke every day at 5am, showered in freezing water, and ate simple vegetarian food.

 He didn’t even watch tv, listen to the radio, or have a phone.
 He didn’t drink tea or coffee or sodas.
 He didn’t eat onion or garlic.
 He mixed his food with water in a begging bowl before eating.